chrisvdev/persuader-ai/README.md

     API_KEY=ofCohere'sAPI
-    PORT=10002 // the port http server
+    PORT=10002 // the port of the http server